piegope/doc/docs/en/rdm/windows/installation/client/configuration-file-location.md

 There are two ways to change the folder where the configuration file is stored:

-1. Create a file named &quot; Override.cfg&quot; in the application folder. {{ en.RDM }} opens this file and reads the first line.
+1. Create a file named " Override.cfg" in the application folder. {{ en.RDM }} opens this file and reads the first line.
 It should contain the desired installation folder (without the file name).
 If you wish to use the current installation path, put a period in the file.
 Here are a few examples:

 <table>
 	<tr>